code-charity/History-Manager/readme.md

 ### [**PREVIEW alpha version!**](https://github.com/code-charity/History-Manager-with-indexedDB/archive/453f6696892e1182c9667467e5a50927a72d71ba.zip)   (commit from [july26](https://github.com/code-charity/History-Manager-with-indexedDB/tree/453f6696892e1182c9667467e5a50927a72d71ba)  )

- Please just select* "SEARCH IN TABLES", to understand the essential feature, that is
+ Please just select* "SEARCH IN TABLES", to understand the essential feature - thats it for today.
 ## to filter & make use of your history in multiple ways at once.

 <i>*(should soon be a multi-search, requiring no selection) </i>